 As the work-from-home trend and more sophisticated cyber attacks continue to impact business, many organizations have adopted DLP software solutions.
 These tools protect confidential data at rest, in use and motion by monitoring employee behavior and preventing sensitive information from leaving the company through email, cloud storage services and USB keys.
 Choosing a DLP solution should include a strategic planning process.
 Start by identifying the most critical data and determining how much of a financial impact it could have if lost.
 This will help you create a security policy that encompasses those items and determine how to protect them best.
 Another important consideration is to define the infrastructure and endpoints that need to be monitored.
 It would help if you also considered the types of devices your employees would use, including smartphones, tablets and laptops.
 Choose a solution that can be deployed on those devices.
 Lastly, consider the cost of implementing and maintaining DLP software.
 The efficiency of a DLP tool depends on its ability to adapt to changing threats, so a DLP program should be regularly evaluated and tested to ensure it’s effective.
 Most DLP solutions focus on blocking actions, such as forwarding business emails outside the corporate domain or uploading a private file to a consumer cloud storage service.
 Some solutions monitor behavior and use behavioral analytics to spot anomalies, such as when an employee downloads a malicious app or many files from the web.
 These are typically offered as software-as-a-service packages or as virtual appliances.

-When choosing a DLP solution, finding one that’s reliable is critical.
+When choosing a google workspace ransomware protection, finding one that’s reliable is critical.
 The tool should be able to detect attacks that other cybersecurity tools miss and work closely with the team to reduce risk.
 Additionally, the DLP should integrate with existing security measures to maximize effectiveness and minimize disruption.
 DLP solutions monitor and protect data at rest, in motion or on user endpoints.
 They use various methods to identify sensitive information, including regular expression matching (analyzing text for patterns such as 16-digit credit card numbers or nine-digit Social Security numbers) and structured data fingerprinting.

 While it is impossible to eliminate all risks, DLP tools can help businesses reduce their vulnerability to breaches caused by employees and unintentional exposure.
 Breaches occur every 11 seconds, costing a company millions in lost revenue and brand damage.
 They also expose organizations to stiff fines for regulation violations.
 With the average costs of a breach at more than $3 million and the impact on a business’s bottom line for years, the right DLP security software can be a crucial investment.
 A reliable DLP solution paired with a robust cyber policy and zero-trust access controls is the best defense against breaches and other leaks.
 Deploying a DLP solution begins with assessing the company’s technology, needs and gaps in sensitive data coverage.
 Then, a comprehensive DLP solution can be tailored to fit your organization.